sg893052/sonic-buildimage/spytest/data_driven_testing.md

 Once the YANG model are parsed, it uses a custom built pyang plugin to generate a message class.

 - Along with Message classes.
 The YANG bindings are also generated from YANG using a pyangbind plugin.

+- For gNOI, the protobuf message python bindings are generated from the .proto service definition file using the protoc compiler.

 ## 3.1.2 Message